henryj320/automated_backup/Documentation/development_notes.md

     - Learning how to import Backup
     - Writing the tests
     - You can run it with ` pytest ` while in the project root directory.
+    - Trying to see coverage
+        - ` pip install pytest-cov `
+        - Can now run ` pytest --cov ` or  ` coverage report ` or ` coverage report --fail-under=70 `
+        - More info on ` pytest --cov ` here: https://pytest-cov.readthedocs.io/en/latest/config.html#reference
+    - Writing lots more tests.